 Gear Access

 The Micon is a top-loading pack featuring roll-top access.
-While a little cumbersome as a primary access point, the roll top lets you adjust the volume a few liters and creates a bomber seal against the elements.
-The roll top eliminates a traditional top lid, but the Micon 32 features a good-sized goggle pocket in front of it.
+While a little cumbersome as a primary access point, the roll top lets you adjust the volume a few liters to match your load and creates a bomber seal against the elements.
+The roll top eliminates a traditional top lid, but the Micon 32 features a good-sized goggles/accessories pocket on the front.

 My initial attraction to the Micon was its simple, uncluttered appearance.
 Arc’teryx keeps it clean by keeping access options simple.
 The main roll-top opening offers access to the body and the snow tool compartment.
 In addition to the roll-top, the pack features two side zip access points.
-One side zip opens into the snow tools zone and the second accesses the main body.
-While neither offers wide access, both are functional and offer quick entry to the essentials.
+One side zip opens into the snow tools zone, and the second accesses the main body.
+While neither offers wide access, both are functional and offer quick entry to the essentials during transitions and short breaks.
 During a week of touring, I rarely used the roll top in the field.
-Instead, finding the side zip entry offered the access needed to grab/store skins, a puffy or drinks and snacks.
+Instead, the side-zip entry provided the necessary access to grab/store skins, as well as puffy, drinks or snacks.

 Access via the side zip is a little cramped at times, but the design suits experienced skiers who keep layer changes and gear faffing to a minimum.
-The layout and access work best when the gear in the main body is organized with puffy, lunch etc, in small stuff sacks to help make things easy to find.
+The layout and access work best when the gear in the main body is organized with stuff like a puffy, lunch, etc, stored in small stuff sacks to help make them easy to find.

 The snow tools pocket is isolated from the main body, keeping your shovel, probe, saw and snow study kit secure and out of the way unless needed.